 In summary, our method incorporates a lightweight pre-restoration step to estimate the initial PSF and employs a two-round reconstruction pipeline to achieve high-quality restoration through PSF refinement.
 The detailed steps of the algorithm are outlined in Algorithm~\ref{alg:ours_blind}.

-The GoPro dataset comprises 240 fps videos captured using a GoPro camera, where motion blur is synthetically generated by averaging 7 to 13 consecutive frames~\citep{nah2017deep}.
-We utilized the GoPro test dataset for our experiments and performed blind video reconstruction using Algorithm~\ref{alg:ours_blind}, where blurred inputs were created by randomly averaging 7 to 13 frames.
-To highlight our approach's effectiveness, we compared our method's reconstruction results with those obtained from the pre-restoration module.
-Our method significantly enhances the reconstruction quality, achieving highly satisfactory results.
-As demonstrated in Fig.~\ref{fig:result_blind} and summarized in Table~\ref{table_blind}, our proposed approach, denoted as Ours (blind), consistently outperforms the supervised baseline~\citep{nah2017deep} on the GoPro test dataset.
-The zoomed-in views of the signboards and billboards in Fig.~\ref{fig:result_blind} show that details, such as text, are recovered with greater precision using our method.
-This improvement highlights that incorporating a diffusion prior facilitates a more accurate estimation of the PSF.
-These results demonstrate the potential of our method to be extended for solving various blind inverse problems, as evidenced by this experiment.
+The GoPro dataset consists of 240 fps videos captured with a GoPro camera, where motion blur is synthetically generated by averaging 7 to 13 consecutive frames~\citep{nah2017deep}.
+For our experiments, we used the GoPro test dataset and performed blind video reconstruction using Algorithm~\ref{alg:ours_blind}, generating blurred inputs by randomly averaging 7 to 13 frames.
+To evaluate the effectiveness of our approach, we compared our reconstruction results with those from the pre-restoration module.
+Our method significantly improves reconstruction quality, yielding highly detailed results.
+As shown in Fig.~\ref{fig:result_blind}, zoomed-in views of signboards and billboards reveal that our method recovers fine details, such as text, with greater precision.
+This improvement demonstrates how incorporating a diffusion prior enables more accurate PSF estimation.
+Additionally, it highlights the potential of our method to extend to various blind inverse problems.